Don't Call Me Up: Commercial performance

 "Don't Call Me Up" became the biggest hit of Mabel's career.
 Following its release, the track debuted at number 11 on the UK Singles Chart with first-week sales of 23,325 units.
 It rose four spots to number seven in its second week, before entering the top five in its third, holding the fifth position for four consecutive weeks.
 "Don't Call Me Up" eventually peaked at number three for three consecutive weeks in March 2019, making it Mabel's highest-charting single in the UK and her second to reach the top ten following 2017's "Finders Keepers".
 The track also topped the UK R&B Chart for ten consecutive weeks, tying "Old Town Road" as the longest running number-one of 2019.
 In April 2019, the song was certified gold by the British Phonographic Industry (BPI) for selling 400,000 units, and in 2022 it was certified triple platinum for selling 1,800,000 units.

 In the United States, "Don't Call Me Up" became Mabel's first single to enter the Billboard Hot 100.
 The song initially debuted at number 21 on the Bubbling Under Hot 100 chart before entering the Hot 100 two weeks later, where it debuted at number 97 with 12.3 million radio impressions, six million streams, and 3,000 digital downloads sold on the chart issue dated April 2, 2019.
 The track moved up to number 92 in its second week and reached a peak of number 66 on the issue dated May 25, 2019.
 "Don't Call Me Up" also peaked at number 16 on the Billboard Mainstream Top 40 airplay chart and number 18 on the Billboard Dance Club Songs.

 Music video

-Mabel first teased the music video for "Don't Call Me Up" by posting two GIFs from the clip on Twitter on 14 January 2019.
+Mabel first teased the music video for "Don't Call Me Up" by posting two GIFs from the clip on Twitter (X) on 14 January 2019.
 She shared another image from video on 16 January 2019.
 The following day, Mabel released a preview of the clip and hosted a live chat on YouTube, ahead of the music video's premiere on the platform at 08:00 GMT on 18 January 2019.
 According to Sajae Elder of The Fader, "the colorful clip finds the singer surrounded by a gang of her girls, dancing through parking lots, joyriding and smashing phones to help with the heartbreak."